Residential Storm Damage

 Every named storm in our LA, AR, KS, AL, MS, TX, and FL service area produces two kinds of contractor response.
 The first is opportunistic — out-of-state crews door-knocking neighborhoods, signing Assignment of Benefits agreements, inflating claim scopes, doing partial work, and disappearing before warranty calls happen.
 The second is what Brown's Roofing is: local, permanent, state-licensed, fully insured, documenting actual damage and letting carriers pay what's actually owed.

-Storm-damage claim work follows a predictable sequence: damage inspection and documentation, emergency tarping if needed, claim filing with the carrier, adjuster inspection (we attend at no charge), claim approval and scope finalization, and permanent repair to claim scope.
-We own the entire timeline, document at every stage, and produce records the homeowner can use long after the project is closed — for resale, for warranty interactions, or for any subsequent claim that references the same property.
+Storm-damage claim work follows a predictable sequence: damage inspection and documentation, emergency tarping if needed, claim filing with the carrier, adjuster inspection (we attend at no charge), claim approval and scope finalization, and permanent repair to the approved scope.
+We own the documentation and repair work at every stage, and produce records the homeowner can use long after the project is closed — for resale, for warranty interactions, or for any subsequent claim that references the same property.

 We do not chase claims that aren't there.
 If your roof doesn't have documentable storm damage, we'll tell you that and recommend either continued maintenance or, when appropriate, an out-of-pocket repair or replacement.
 Filing claims for damage that doesn't exist hurts the homeowner's insurability — and we don't inflate scopes for damage that's present.
 The carrier pays what's actually owed; the homeowner gets actual repair.